Why you should do your own pest control!

 - lavender and eucalyptus essential oil

 Pour 14 ounces of distilled water into a 16 oz spray bottle.
 Next, add in 10 drops each of lavender and eucalyptus essential oil.
-The bug spray is effective at repelling ants, aphids, beetles, caterpillars, fleas, flies, lice, mice, mosquitoes and moths.
-Do not spray this directly on your skin.
+The bug treatment is effective at repelling ants, aphids, bed bugs, beetles, caterpillars, fleas, flies, lice, mice, mosquitoes and moths.
+Do not apply this directly to your skin.

 If you have read this far, you already know why I believe pest control can be easy, safe, and inexpensive.
-Today more than ever before you can buy the same pesticides the professional bug exterminators use for an affordable price.
-Now that you know how to control pests, there is no longer a need for you to pay for pest services.
+Today more than ever before you can buy the same pesticide commercial bug exterminators use for an affordable price.
+Nowadays there is no longer a need for you to pay for pest infestations if you want to know how to get rid of or remove bugs and insects.